 We are not only changing perceptions of the industry amongst young people, but have also focused on changing perceptions amongst hiring managers.
 Our Hiring for Potential toolkit helps hiring managers hire young people from outside of their traditional graduate schemes.

 To support trainees between accepting their offer and before starting their first day in the ‘office’, we provide virtual onboarding for new starters.
 The onboarding includes advice and guidance from industry professionals and an opportunity to meet with new trainees from other firms.

 We offer trainees the opportunity to develop themselves through our centrally organised professional development activities and form a vibrant network with other trainees from across the industry.

 In addition to this, we offer a platform for trainees to develop their presentation and public speaking skills as industry ambassadors for our student outreach and also at industry events.

-Inclusive recruitment and the development of trainees is core to what we do and members commit to the following principles:
+Inclusive recruitment and the development of trainees is core to what we do.
+Our 60+ member firms have committed to our Inclusive Recruitment Principles:

 - To employ school leavers/graduates (“Trainees”) and seek applications (without discrimination) from a broad range of schools, colleges and universities;

 - Not make it mandatory that Trainees require previous work experience;

 - Not require set minimum qualifications (or maximum requirement of 240/96 UCAS points);

 - Adopt a thorough, fair, non-discriminatory and transparent recruitment process;